Mortgage rates climb on news of coronavirus vaccine breakthrough

 The 15-year fixed-rate average reached 2.34 percent, with an average 0.6 point — up from 2.32 percent.
 The five-year adjustable-rate average of 3.11 percent, with an average 0.4 point, was up from the 2.89 percent of the previous week.
-A year ago, the 15-year rate was 3.20 percent and the five-year was 3.44 percent.
+A year ago, the 15-year rate was 3.20 percent, and the five-year was 3.44 percent.

 This week’s averages represented the most significant spike in several months.